plmercereau/graphql-query-schema/notes.md

 - CI
 - Other GraphQL features:
   - [ ] variables (for `client.queryDocument` etc)
+    - detect enums used in arguments when generating the query, and wrap them with `EnumType`
   - [ ] aliases
   - [ ] unions (to be finished)
   - [ ] Interfaces